 The Main Gallery space is well lit with low noise

-There is a fog machine in the rear part of the gallery which obscures the floor
+There is a fog machine in the rear part of the gallery

 The exhibition includes freestanding sculptures and paintings